Skip to content. | Skip to navigation

 “Garzoni’s L’ hospedale de’ pazzi incurabili and the ambiguous relation between word and image in the sixteenth-century impresa.”
 Renaissance Society of America Conference, Chicago, March 29-31, 2001.

-B. EDITORIAL BOARD, BOOK REVIEW EDITOR
+B. EDITORIAL BOARD, BOOK AND ARTICLE REVIEW EDITOR

 Editorial Advisory Board of Renaissance Quarterly, 2006-2009